Avnillah-class ironclad: Characteristics

 Avnillah and Muin-i Zafer were 68.9 m long between perpendiculars, and they had a beam of 10.9 m and a draft of 5 m.
 The hulls were constructed with iron, incorporated a partial double bottom, and included a ram bow.
 The ships displaced 2362 MT normally and 1399 MT BOM.
 They had a crew of 15 officers and 130 enlisted men as built.

-The ships of the Avnillah class were powered by a single horizontal compound engine which drove one screw propeller.
+The ships of the Avnillah class were powered by a single horizontal compound steam engine which drove one screw propeller.
 Steam was provided by four coal-fired box boilers that were trunked into a single funnel amidships.
 The engine was rated at 2200 ihp and produced a top speed of 12 kn, though by 1877 both vessels were only capable of 10 kn.
 Decades of poor maintenance had reduced the ships' speed to 8 kn by 1892.
 The ships carried 220 MT of coal.
 A supplementary brigantine rig with two masts was also fitted.

 The ships were armed with a battery of four 228 mm muzzle-loading guns that weighed 12.5 MT apiece, mounted in a central, armored casemate, two guns per side.
 The guns were positioned so as to allow any two to fire directly ahead, astern, or to either broadside.
 Both vessels were protected with wrought iron armor plate.
 The ships' armored belt was 5 to 6 in thick, with the thicker portion above the waterline and the thinner below.
 It extended 3 ft above the waterline and 3 ft 9 in below.
 The belt was capped with 3 in thick transverse bulkheads at either end.
 The casemate had heavy armor protection, with the gun battery protected by 150 mm of iron plating.